Updated: Jun 29

-Ahhhhhh....if only we had the answer to this million dollar question!
+Ahhhhhh...if only we had the answer to this million-dollar question!
 One gal will think that LA dress is totally worth $20 but I wouldn't pay more than $5 for it.
-Style is personal, so is a shopper's budget....But do you want to wait all day for that one person who wants to pay $20 or sell it me for $5 and be rid of it?
+Style is personal, so is a shopper's budget...But do you want to wait all day for that one person who wants to pay $20 or sell it to me for $5 and be rid of it?
 Sell for less and make more

-One thing we know for sure: If you bought it for $20 or less brand new it is probably doesn't have a huge resale value.
-Put all of your Cotton On, Kmart, Target, Best and Less, Ally, Supre, Big W, Tempt etc etc into your bargain bins for $1 and $2 at the front of your stall to tempt shoppers into your space and draw them into find your higher priced items.
+One thing we know for sure: If you bought it for $20 or less brand new it probably doesn't have a huge resale value.
+Put all of your Cotton On, Kmart, Target, Best and Less, Ally, Supre, Big W, Tempt etc into your bargain bins for $1 and $2 at the front of your stall to tempt shoppers into your space and draw them in to find your higher-priced items.

 Sell for less $ per item and make more $$$ in total!